-- ☑ The Mellon Arena and the Melody Tent sites sit on the Lower Hill District and will be referred to as the Lower Hill District. - Any development plan for the Lower Hill District should aim to restore the pre-Arena street grid as part of creating a new mixed-use neighborhood that is connected into adjacent Hill District neighborhoods. - XLand use and development plans for the Lower Hill will preserve no physical remnant of Civic Arena/Mellon Arena and the resulting displacement of 8,000+ Hill residents and businesses. - New developments in the Lower Hill must include 'right of return' preferences for individuals, families, organizations, and businesses displaced by urban renewal to the greatest extent possible. - New development in the Lower Hill must include space for Hill District businesses and affordable housing to the greatest extent possible.
+□ The Mellon Arena and the Melody Tent sites sit on the Lower Hill District and will be referred to as the Lower Hill District.

+□ Any development plan for the Lower Hill District should aim to restore the pre-Arena street grid as part of creating a new mixed-use neighborhood that is connected into adjacent Hill District neighborhoods.

+□ Land use and development plans for the Lower Hill will preserve no physical remnant of Civic Arena/Mellon Arena and the resulting displacement of 8,000+ Hill residents and businesses.

+New developments in the Lower Hill must include 'right of return' preferences for individuals, families, organizations, and businesses displaced by urban renewal to the greatest extent possible.
+We would be happy to explore a right of return preference New development in the Lower Hill must include space for Hill District

+□ New development in the Lower Hill must include space for Hill District businesses and affordable housing to the greatest extent possible.

+The development will include 40 affordable housing units (78%)